 In addition to base rates, NIPSCO and other electric utilities recover and credit separate, specific costs through rate adjustment mechanisms known as "trackers."
 The OUCC reviews all tracker rate adjustments in IURC cases on a regular basis.

-Of particular interest, NIPSCO received approval of a 7-year, $1.07 billion plan for infrastructure improvements, along with approval of a new tracker to recover the costs.
+Of particular interest, the IURC has approved a settlement agreement among NIPSCO, the OUCC, and additional parties on the utility's proposed 7-year plan for infrastructure improvements, including approval of a new tracker to recover the costs.
 The tracker is known as the Transmission, Distribution, and Storage System Improvement Charge (TDSIC) and received legislative approval in 2013.

 Tracker Recovers Costs for Frequency IURC Cause No. Fuel Adjustment Clause (FAC) Coal and other fuels Quarterly 38706 Transmission, Distribution & Storage System Improvement Charge (TDSIC) Projects in 7-year infrastructure plan Semi-Annual 44371 Environmental Cost Recovery (ECR) Emissions control equipment (including operations & maintenance) Semi-Annual 42150 Demand Side Management (DSM) Energy efficiency programs Semi-Annual 43618 Resource Adequacy Adjustment (RA) Capacity resources needed for system reliability Semi-Annual 44155 Regional Transmission Operator (RTO) Participation in Midcontinent Independent Transmission System Operator (MISO) Semi-Annual 44156 Federally Mandated Cost Adjustment (FMCA) Critical infrastructure protection Semi-Annual 44340